-Reverse Repurchase Agreements and Repurchase Agreements
+Resale Agreements and Repurchase Agreements

-Reverse repurchase agreements and repurchase agreements are valued by discounting the expected future cash flows using inputs including interest rates and funding spreads, which are determined based on the specific characteristics of the agreements.
-Reverse repurchase agreements and repurchase agreements are classified within Level 2 of the fair value hierarchy.
+Resale agreements and repurchase agreements are valued by discounting the expected future cash flows using inputs including interest rates and funding spreads, which are determined based on the specific characteristics of the agreements.
+Resale agreements and repurchase agreements are classified within Level 2 of the fair value hierarchy.